Stamp duty holiday extended

 Stamp duty holiday and how it works

-Can I still view, buy, sell and move house if I'm in tier 1, 2 or 3?
+Can I view, buy, sell and move house with Coronavirus restrictions in 2021?

 How long does it take to buy and sell a home?